Ecode2/Ecode2/README.md

 - Bootstrap

 ### A Fun fact about me:
-- I dabble in all fields of software development such as AI/ML and Data analysis
+- I dabble in all fields of software development such as _ AI/ML, Data analysis and desktop applications development

 - 🌱 I’m currently learning api development with a python web framework called fastapi